deepakraj-dj/Cloud-Engineer/Powershell/README.md

 A PowerShell script for Desktop Support and System Administrators to create and delete local Windows user accounts through a simple interactive menu — no GUI, no manual clicking through Control Panel.

 ## Overview
-Automates the creation of a local Windows user and adds them to a specified group without Active Directory Domain Services(AD DS).
+Automates the creation of a local Windows user and adds them to a specified group for workstation pc

+## Preview

+*** User Account Manipulator ***

+1. Add an User

+2. Delete an User

+3. Exit

+Please select the operation:

 ## Prerequisites
 - Windows PowerShell